dzchilds/faap-bio-site/content/publication/2018-nerc-chaos-TREE.md

 # Is this a selected publication? (true/false)
 selected = true

-# Projects (optional).
-#   Associate this publication with one or more of your projects.
-#   Simply enter the filename (excluding '.md') of your project file in `content/project/`.
-projects = ["example-external-project"]

 # Does the content use math formatting?
 math = false